Attumm/redis-dict/README.md

 [![codecov](https://codecov.io/gh/Attumm/redis-dict/graph/badge.svg?token=Lqs7McQGEs)](https://codecov.io/gh/Attumm/redis-dict)
 [![Downloads](https://static.pepy.tech/badge/redis-dict/month)](https://pepy.tech/project/redis-dict)

-RedisDict is a Python library that provides a convenient and familiar interface for interacting with Redis as if it were a Python dictionary.
-This simple yet powerful library enables you to manage key-value pairs in Redis using native Python syntax.
-It supports various data types, including strings, integers, floats, booleans, lists, and dictionaries, and includes additional utility functions for more complex use cases.
+RedisDict is a Python library that offers a convenient and familiar interface for interacting with Redis, treating it as if it were a Python dictionary.
+Its goal is to help developers write clean, Pythonic code while using Redis as a storage solution for seamless distributed computing.
+This simple yet powerful library utilizes Redis as a key-value store and supports various data types, including strings, integers, floats, booleans, lists, and dictionaries.
+Additionally, developers can extend RedisDict to work with custom objects.

-By leveraging Redis for efficient key-value storage, RedisDict allows for high-performance data management and is particularly useful for handling large datasets that may exceed local memory capacity.
+The library includes utility functions for more complex use cases such as caching, batching, and more.
+By leveraging Redis for efficient key-value storage, RedisDict enables high-performance data management, maintaining efficiency even with large datasets and Redis instances.

 ## Features